Select a platform and game...

 In this area of the site you will find in-depth articles about Sonic games (and some of the related ones) with some extra stuff such as secrets and soundtracks.
 This area is developing all the time so check back often.

-With the launch of the Mega Drive in 1989 Sega were beginning to make a name for themselves in the console industry.
+With the launch of the Mega Drive in 1989 SEGA were beginning to make a name for themselves in the console industry.
 The Mega Drive (Genesis in the US) sales were increasing especially in the western markets with some great games and arcade conversions.

-What Sega needed was now something singular that would represent them - a company mascot.
+What SEGA needed was now something singular that would represent them - a company mascot.
 They needed something as important to them as that fat Italian plumber meant to Nintendo.
 The character was to be loved by all and perfectly demonstrated the performance of the Mega Drive; a cutting edge 16-Bit console at the time.
 This character would be the competition for Mario.

-At the time Sega had already a collection of game heroes: Alex Kidd, Shinobi and Wonder Boy; each having several games and generally identifiable with the Sega brand.
-These came mostly from the 8-Bit (Master System) era but Sega were in a new market and wanted something new and original that would become instantly recognisable.
+At the time SEGA had already a collection of game heroes: Alex Kidd, Shinobi and Wonder Boy; each having several games and generally identifiable with the Sega brand.
+These came mostly from the 8-Bit (Master System) era but SEGA were in a new market and wanted something new and original that would become instantly recognisable.

-In 1990 an internal contest was held at Sega.
+In 1990 an internal contest was held at SEGA.
 Two members from then AM#8 studio, lead programmer Yuji Naka and character designer Naoto Ohshima delivered several possibilities which ranged from an armadillo to a rabbit.

 After further deliberation a hedgehog was chosen because the image of the spikes on it's back were perfect for projecting the image of fast-action attacks and because in English "hedgehog" had a good feel to it.
 The name 'Sonic' represented the speed of the Sega's hardware.
 The character was then created - Sonic the Hedgehog.